 CloudZero also offers Budgets, a Migration Acceleration Program Dashboard for AWS MAP customers, and more, so it’s a complete cloud cost intelligence platform.
 See how CloudZero works in this demo.

-If you’re looking to optimize your AWS Reserved Instances and Savings Plans, we’ve teamed up with ProsperOps to help you save up to 40%.
+If you want to optimize your AWS Reserved Instances and Savings Plans, we’ve teamed up with ProsperOps to help you save up to 40%.
 If you want to automate replacing On-Demand Instances with Spot Instances to save more, check out Xosphere Instance Orchestrator.

 2. Amazon Web Services – Infrastructure-as-a-Service (IaaS)

-AWS provides over 200 cloud computing services.
-The services include compute, storage, analytics, IoT, AI/ML, and database services.
+AWS provides over 200 cloud computing services, including compute, storage, analytics, IoT, AI/ML, and database services.
 With over 33% market share in cloud infrastructure services, AWS is the most popular IaaS today.
 It’s also popular because it offers nearly infinite resources and services across the entire cloud spectrum.

 Other Infrastructure-as-a-Service examples are Digital Ocean, Microsoft Azure, Alibaba Cloud, Google Compute Engine, Vultr, IBM Cloud, Oracle Cloud Infrastructure, Linode, etc.